 Then just ensure your agents are following workflow #1 explained above.

-Blacklisting IP Addresses and Disabling Origin Lead Assignation
+Blacklisting (IP, Email, Phone and URLs) and Disabling Origin Lead Assignation

 First, we highly recommend ensuring that the above flows are followed, this will give you the smoothest tracking possible.

-That being said there may be times when a member of your sales team uses a tracked page by accident to process a payment or a call for a customer, or you may have a particular flow where this is unavoidable.
-If this happens, they will be associated with the event and will start to falsely link other leads together via the tracked IP address.
-To prevent this from happening there are 2 options:
+That being said there may be times when a member of your sales team uses a tracked page by accident to process a payment or a call for a customer or you may have a particular flow where this is unavoidable, If this happens they will be associated with the event and will start to falsely link other leads together via the tracked IP address, Email and/or Phone number.
+To help minimize the risk of this happening there are 3 options:

 Hyros uses a system called Origin Lead Assignation, which detects when multiple leads/customers are actually the same person based on the tracking information collected by the tracking scripts.